-Five teachers in mathematics at a Norwegian lower secondary school participated in an in-depth interview.
+Five mathematics teachers at a Norwegian lower secondary school participated in in-depth interviews.
 The interviews were held according to phenomenological methodological criteria (Brinkmann et al., 2010, s.
 185).
-I work with inspiration and understandings for a step-by-step deductive analysis method (SDI) in the analysis phase, where I work with raw data for concepts for theories.
-In SDI, a premise is that the researcher has a consistent inductive curiosity for data as starting points for interesting themes, questions, and concepts (Glaser, 2002, s.
+I worked with inspiration and understanding for a step-by-step deductive analysis (SDI) in the analysis phase, which involved working with raw data for theoretical concepts.
+One of the premises of SDI is that the researcher has a consistent inductive curiosity for data as starting points for interesting themes, questions and concepts (Glaser, 2002, s.
 25; Tjora, 2021, s.
 18).
-I work similarly as Charmaz et al. (2018, s.
-46) described two phases in grounded theory analysis, with a 1) initial phase naming each word, line or segment of data followed by a 2) more focused and selective phase using the most significant or frequent initial codes to sort, synthesize, integrate, and organize the large amounts of data.
-The data material undergoes an open line-by-line coding.
-As the codes contains teacher statements with approximately the same or similar themes, the analysis phase undergoes a smooth transition from the initial phase to focus coding.
-The aim of the first round of reading data, initial phase, is through thorough and open reading to seek the informants’ opinions and actions as well as their experiences and understandings thereof (Charmaz et al., 2018, s.
+I work similarly to Charmaz et al. (2018, s.
+46), who described two phases in grounded theory analysis: an initial phase naming each word, line or segment of data followed by a more focused and selective phase using the most significant or frequent initial codes to sort, synthesise, integrate and organise the large amounts of data.
+The raw data underwent open line-by-line coding.
+As the codes contain teacher statements with approximately the same or similar themes, the analysis phase underwent a smooth transition from the initial phase to focus coding.
+The aim of the first round of reading the data, the initial phase, was conducted through thorough and open reading in an attempt to seek the informants’ opinions and actions as well as their experiences and understanding (Charmaz et al., 2018, s.
 425).
-In the next phase, the data undergo a category zooming, establishing code groups and clarify whether these are internally consistent and at the same time thematically separated from the other code groups (Tjora, 2021, s.
+In the next phase, the data was subject to category zooming and establishing code groups, as well as clarifying whether these are internally consistent and thematically separated from the other code groups (Tjora, 2021, s.
 289).
-Through this test and reducing the number of code groups points out main themes from data.
+Through the use of this test and by reducing the number of code groups, the main themes from the data were developed.
 A clarification is led by the research question, which seeks to understand the teachers’ statements and gain further insight into the teachers’ perspectives.
-This grouping process is a movement from the inductive reading of data towards understandings of the themes (Charmaz et al., 2018, s.
+This grouping process is a movement from the inductive reading of data towards understanding of the themes (Charmaz et al., 2018, s.
 77; Tjora, 2018, s.
 53).
-A subsequent reflection phase, which can also be referred to as a concept test, lead to develop main themes into actual concepts (Tjora, 2018, s.
+A subsequent reflection phase, which can also be referred to as a concept test, leads to the development of main themes into actual concepts (Tjora, 2018, s.
 77, 2021, s.
 246).
-This is a move from my inductive curious reading towards a deductive and theory driven reading of data.
-The concepts constitute theoretical directions that are abstract enough to represent my research as actual findings (Tjora, 2018, s.
+This is a move from my inductive curious reading towards a deductive and theory-driven reading of data.
+The concepts constitute theoretical directions that are abstract enough to represent my research into actual findings (Tjora, 2018, s.
 77).

 Preliminary findings and discussion

-The teacher’s reflections and actions into assessing and teaching in mathematics.
-The teachers reflect over and bring in their conceptions of approaches to ideal teaching in mathematics.
-The teachers articulate how they have focus on all the students participating in problem-solving activities and follow the speed of progression set by the textbook-material.
+The teacher’s reflections and actions regarding assessing and teaching in mathematics.
+The teachers reflected and articulated their conceptions of approaches to ideal teaching in mathematics.
+The teachers articulated how they focused on all the students participating in problem-solving activities and followed the speed of progression set by the textbook material.
 The teachers talked about preparing students for their midterms by lecturing and giving assignments and stated that assessments were tied to quantifiable school statistics.

-Hugo expressed it like this: I'm a fan of good old-fashioned teaching by the blackboard.
+Hugo expressed it as the following: I'm a fan of good old-fashioned teaching by the blackboard.

-Oliver talked about how he: I ought to improve my approach to teaching.
+Oliver explained the following: I ought to improve my approach to teaching.

-Oliver expresses a tension between the ideal practice of collaborative group work activities and the everyday realities of the classroom.
+Oliver expressed a tension between the ideal practice of collaborative group work activities and the everyday realities of the classroom.

-These conversations lead the teachers speak about how the teachers are dealing with students who struggles and their lack of complying assessment and/or using avoiding strategies to hide misconceptions or failures.
-A special finding is where the teachers articulate a tacit alliance between students struggling and the teachers.
+These conversations led the teachers to speak about how they dealt with students who struggled and their lack of compliance with assessment and/or using avoiding strategies to hide misconceptions or failures.
+A special finding included teachers articulating a tacit alliance between students struggling and teachers.